 The community trigger does not affect your right to use our complaints procedure if you are dissatisfied with other council services.
 You will also have the right to complain to the Local Government Ombudsman or Independent Police Complaints Commission.

-Croydon Council, Antisocial Behaviour Team, 10 Floor, Bernard Weatherill House, 8 Mint Walk, Croydon, CR0 1EA.
+- write to us at Croydon Council, Antisocial Behaviour Team, 6th Floor, Bernard Weatherill House, 8 Mint Walk, Croydon, CR0 1EA

-What information do I need to provide to activate the trigger?
+Information you need to provide to activate the trigger

 If you decide to request a community trigger you will need to provide the following information: